harshal-choudhari/books-python-wrappers/README.md

 For setting up a Zoho account, access the Zoho Books [Sign Up](https://www.zoho.com/books/signup) page and enter the requisite details - email address and password.

-### **Generate Auth Token:**
+### **Generate Access and Refresh Tokens:**

 - - -

-To generate the Auth Token, you need to send an authentication request to Zoho Accounts in a prescribed URL format.
+To generate the Tokens, you need to send an authentication request to Zoho Accounts in a prescribed URL format.
 [Refer here](https://www.zoho.com/books/api/v3/index.html)

 ## Python Wrappers - Sample